Department of Literacy and Learning

 READ 5443.
 Literacy: Assessment and Instruction.
 Instruction, analysis, and application of research based formal and informal literacy assessments; use of assessments to guide responsive instruction; ability to communicate outcomes and standards to various audiences.
 Field experience required.
 Prerequisite: READ 5423.
 Three lecture hours a week.
 Credit: Three hours.

 READ 5453.
 Processes and Strategies for Comprehending Texts.
-Theories and practices related to literacies across a variety of print and non-print texts and genres.
-Focus on providing optimal environments for comprehension and interpretation of texts and on developing students' independent uses of strategies for engaging with these texts.
-Field experience required.
+Theories and practices related to literacy practices, processes, and strategies within and across a variety of print and non-print text modes and genres.
+Focus on providing optimal environments for comprehending and interpreting texts and on developing students' independent uses of strategies for engaging with texts.
+8-10 hours of field experience required.
 Prerequisite: READ 5423.
 Three lecture hours a week.
 Credit: Three hours.

 READ 5463.
 Practicum in Literacy: Analysis of Teaching and Mentoring.
 Clinical experiences in classrooms, small group, and individual instruction; diagnosis, analysis, and teaching utilizing assessment data and research based practices; application of mentoring and coaching strategies for collaborating with professional colleagues and parents.
 Field experience required.
 Prerequisites: READ 5423 and READ 5443.
 One lecture and five practicum hours a week.
 Credit: Three hours.